Ross Merrill Award

 - Nominations should show evidence of involvement of senior conservation professionals who are recognized by their peers, such as Fellows or Professional Associates of the American Institute for Conservation.
-Please include brief (one page or less) summaries of the professional credentials of key conservation professionals and describe the role they have played at your institution.
+Nominators should demonstrate this by including a brief (one page or less) summary of the professional credentials of key conservation professionals and describe the role they have played at the institution.

 - Nominations should show evidence of a systematic approach to long-term planning for collections care.
-This can be demonstrated by descriptions of maintenance plans, condition surveys, future treatment priorities, staffing plans, disaster preparedness guidelines, or storage redesign and upgrades.
+Nominators can demonstrate this by descriptions of maintenance plans, condition surveys, future treatment priorities, staffing plans, disaster preparedness guidelines, or storage redesign and upgrades.

 - Nominations should show evidence of community impact and involvement.
-This can be demonstrated by fundraising efforts, volunteer programs, or educational activities with community groups and schools.
+Nominators can demonstrate this by fundraising efforts, volunteer programs, or educational activities with community groups and schools.